Religion and Conservation Biology

 As part of the Religion and Conservation Research Collaborative's (RCRC) first initiative, the group looked into the conservation impacts of releasing wildlife as an act of compassion as practiced by Buddhists, Taoists, and Daoists, especially in Asia.

 The manner in which ‘animal release’ is practiced raises concern for biodiversity that conflicts with the ritual’s aim of compassion.
-Members of the RCRC including Stephen Awoyemi, James Schaefer, Andrew Gosler, Tom Baugh, Kwek Yan Chong and Eric Landen contributed to writing the position statement on this matter.
+Members of the RCRC including Stephen Awoyemi, Jame Schaefer, Andrew Gosler, Tom Baugh, Kwek Yan Chong and Eric Landen contributed to writing the position statement on this matter.